South Coast Plaza

-South Coast Plaza is a regional shopping mall in Costa Mesa, California.
-The largest shopping center on the West Coast of the United States, its pre-COVID sales of over $1.5 billion annually were the highest in the United States.
-Its 275 retailers represent the highest concentration of design fashion retail in the U.S., with the second highest sales-volume in California at 800 $/sqft—second only to Westfield Valley Fair in San Jose-Santa Clara, at 809 $/sqft.
-The national average is 411 $/sqft.
-The mall is anchored by three Macy's stores, Nordstrom, Bloomingdale's, and Saks Fifth Avenue.
-South Coast Plaza is the largest shopping mall in California and the 6th largest mall in the United States.
+South Coast Plaza in Costa Mesa, California is the largest shopping mall in California and the 6th largest mall in the United States.

+Before the COVID-19 pandemic, its sales volume of over $1.5 billion annually was the highest in the US.

+The mall is anchored by three Macy's stores, Nordstrom, and Bloomingdale's.
+There are two vacant anchor stores, formerly occupied by Saks Fifth Avenue and Sears.
+The mall's 275 retailers represent the highest concentration of fashion retail in the country.

 History

-In March 1967, members of the Segerstrom family, most notably, Harold (Hal) T. Segerstrom Jr. and cousin, Henry Segerstrom opened a shopping center called "South Coast Plaza" in one of the family's lima bean fields in rapidly growing Orange County.
-Originally anchored by a May Company that had opened in late 1966 and Sears, the initial phase of the center was designed by Victor Gruen.
+South Coast Plaza was developed by the Segerstrom family, most notably, Harold (Hal) T. Segerstrom Jr. and cousin, Henry Segerstrom, in one of the family's lima bean fields in rapidly growing Orange County.
+The mall's May Company anchor store opened first, on February 21, 1966.
+The mall itself opened a year later, on March 15, 1967, with a second anchor store, Sears, at the other end.
+The initial phase of the center was designed by Victor Gruen.
 It was built the same year as The Irvine Company's nearby Fashion Island in Newport Beach.

-The success of the center brought rapid expansion: an additional wing with Bullock's in 1973, I. Magnin in 1977, Nordstrom in 1978, and Saks Fifth Avenue in 1979.
+The success of South Coast Plaza brought rapid expansion: an additional wing with Bullock's in 1973, I. Magnin in 1977, Nordstrom in 1978, and Saks Fifth Avenue in 1979.
 The opening of the Nordstrom store is considered a seminal event as it was the first Nordstrom store outside of the Pacific Northwest and marked the West Coast and later the nationwide expansion of its chain.